semaphoreci/docs/docs/reference/projects-yaml-reference.md

 The `allowed_secrets` property specifies the array of secrets' names that are allowed to be exported into jobs triggered by `forked-pull-requests`.
-If the array is empty, no secret will be exported.
+If the array is empty, no secrets will be exported.

 ###### allowed\_contributors

-The `allowed_secrets` property specifies an array of secrets names that are allowed to be exported into jobs triggered by `forked-pull-requests`.
-If the array is empty, no secret will be exported.
+The `allowed_secrets` property specifies an array of secrets (i.e. their names) that are allowed to be exported into jobs triggered by `forked-pull-requests`.
+If the array is empty, no secrets will be exported.

 ##### pipeline\_file